cloned2k16/Fermat/README.md

 in the domain of power of three,  you are summing cubes which leaves behind gaps of 1,7,19,37 ...
 and so forth ..

+## point is ..
+##### it's a geometrical progression so it's proven just like for prime numbers
+the initial pattern,  will just repeat itself over n over again ..
+##

 ## A<sup>n</sup> &ne; B<sup>n</sup> + C<sup>n</sup>
 ...